RBG and Finding Equanimity

 But I think that, even more importantly, RBG had equanimity.

 Equanimity is the ability to decouple the degree of desire or avoidance for a particular experience, and instead to objectively notice and accept it as it is, without unnecessarily adding to it.
 It is maintaining even-mindedness in all situations, whether the situation brings pain, pleasure, boredom, or big emotions.
-RBG, proponent for all things equality, knew that being too swayed by strong emotions could upset the balance needed for seeking justice, as she famously said, “Reacting in anger or annoyance will not advance one's ability to persuade.”
+RBG, proponent for equality, knew that being too swayed by strong emotions could upset the balance needed for seeking justice, as she famously said, “Reacting in anger or annoyance will not advance one's ability to persuade.”
+Anger is the necessary spark to fuel the fight, but too much can burn us, can set secondary fires that distract from the cause.

 Often, as humans, we frequently take a burden or a hardship and we let our thoughts, worries, and stories add unnecessary weight to it.
 This makes us more likely to drop the burden and run, or let it keep us weighted down.
 Lyrics from my favorite Erykah Badu song come to mind, “Bag lady, you gon’ hurt your back, draggin’ all them bags like that…..one day all them bags gon’ get in your way…so pack light.”

 Equanimity builds the larger understanding that all things are impermanent and that everything is connected to something else.
-When one embodies equanimity, she is able to practice intentional gratitude and acceptance of impermanent and ever-changing life experiences and events, rather than a constant seeking of a perfect, ever-happy life.
-As RBG told us, “You can't have it all, all at once.
+When we embody equanimity, we are able to practice intentional gratitude and acceptance of impermanent and ever-changing life experiences and events, rather than a constant seeking of a perfect, ever-happy life.
+As RBG stated, “You can't have it all, all at once.
 Who - man or woman - has it all, all at once?
 Over my lifespan, I think I have had it all.
 But in different periods of time, things were rough.”

 So how can we expand the forest by cultivating our own equanimity?

 - Remember that all things, good or bad, pleasurable or painful, successes or failures, are impermanent.
-They will come and go, regardless of what you do.
+They will come and go, regardless of what we do.

-- Life is difficult enough, and so do not add unnecessary weight to burdens and challenges by worrying, thinking about the worst-case scenario, or embellishing on personal experiences and circumstances.
+- Life is difficult enough, so do not add unnecessary weight to burdens and challenges by worrying, over-thinking about the worst-case scenario, or embellishing on personal experiences and circumstances....though given that these are human tendencies, just bringing simple awareness to the fact that we are adding weight can be enough to help us release some of the load.

 - Notice when we are being inflexible in our thinking, rigid in our ideas, or so influenced by our beliefs that we are willing to react in a way that hurts others.
-Be open to compromise without compromising our values and beliefs.
+Be open to compromise that preserves values and advances goals.

 - When faced with big emotions such as anger and annoyance, pause and let the emotions cool down before responding so that others hear the words louder than they hear the emotions.